czue/pegasus-docs/configuration.md

 # Settings and Configuration

-This section describes some of the settings and configuration detials you can change inside Pegasus.
+This section describes some of the settings and configuration details you can change inside Pegasus.

 ## Project Metadata